rahulrd25/Client-Inventory-management-Agent-POC/documentation.md

 *   **`Transfer_Orders.csv`:** Details all products and quantities to be transferred from the central warehouse to specific branches.
 *   **`LPO_Needs.csv`:** Lists all products, required quantities, and associated vendors for external procurement.
 *   **`Excess_Stock.csv`:** Identifies products at branches that are overstocked, including the calculated excess quantity based on Days of Stock.

-## 5. Conclusion

-The Replenishment Engine provides a robust, data-driven solution for optimizing inventory management within the pharmacy network.
-By automating key decision-making processes and providing clear, actionable outputs, it supports efficient stock allocation, timely procurement, and effective management of excess inventory.